MicrosoftDocs/power-platform/power-platform/guidance/coe/setup.md

     >[!IMPORTANT]
     > **Extract the zip file** after downloading and before moving on to the next step.
 The CoE Starter Kit compressed file contains all solution components as well as non-solution aware components that make up the CoE Starter Kit.
 1. If you have made any changes to the flows or apps in the solution, they will not receive updates until you remove that unmanaged layer.
-For every flow/app that you changed, go to the solution layers and remove the unmanaged layer.
+For every flow/app that you changed but would like to receive the latest update, go to the solution layers and remove the unmanaged layer.
 A good indication that a component has been changed is if the modified date is more recent than the latest install.
 Read our recommendations for [extending the CoE Starter Kit](#extending-the-starter-kit) to avoid creating unmanaged layers.
     1. Select **... > See solution layers**.

         ![See solution layers](media/Upgrade1.png "See solution layers")